Skip to main content

 Use this escalation checklist when overload does not clear after rebalancing:

-Keep threshold language explicit, even as a placeholder: "If overload persists for [defined period] across [defined roles/projects], escalate to headcount review."
+Keep threshold language explicit: "If overload persists beyond the period your team defines across the affected roles or projects, escalate to headcount review."

 We covered this in detail in How to Use Notion AI for Productivity as a Solo Operator.